{{ summaryHeading }}

 Body recomposition

-Changing fat mass and lean mass at the same time, often with smaller scale-weight change than a normal cut or bulk.
+Changing fat mass and lean mass at the same time, often with smaller scale-weight movement than a conventional cut or bulk.

 Body-fat point